 ..say for myself I'm not particularly fat so there's some people who would not

 consider me to be really a Bear...they would call me something like a wolf or an otter

-I think this is somewhat perjorative and I find this exclusionary factor very disturbing.
+I think this is somewhat perjorative and I used to find this exclusionary factor very disturbing.